 In the early 1950s, Miller’s grandparents sold the farm and his parents returned to industrial work.
 Miller excelled at school, and eventually left home for college and life in academia.
 His later reflections reveal a deep, abiding respect for his parents, despite his early difficulties.
 Deaf Hearing Boy presents an intimate depiction of a changing time for hearing and deaf Americans alike, when the family farm disappeared and the isolation of Deaf people also began to fade.
 In witnessing this transformation of society through his family’s life, Miller adds an important chapter to the collective narrative of Deaf people, one made all the more poignant and vivid as told by their Deaf Hearing Boy.

-R. H. Miller is Emeritus Professor of English, recently retired from the English and Humanities programs at the University of Louisville, KY.
+R. H. Miller is Emeritus Professor of English at the University of Louisville.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST